pedronachtigall/ToxCodAn/Guide/README.md

 This set of scripts can be used as described below:
  - Please notice that the paremeters for specific toxins commonly detected in *Bothrops* and *Crotalus* species.
 Adjust this pipeline and parameters accordingly to the toxin families and species being analyzed.
- - We strongly recommend to use the "{}_Toxins.fasta" (as mentioned in the begninning of the [Transcriptome Annotation](https://github.com/pedronachtigall/ToxCodAn/tree/master/Guide#toxcodan) section.
+ - We strongly recommend to use the "{}_Toxins.fasta" (as mentioned in the begninning of the [Transcriptome Annotation](https://github.com/pedronachtigall/ToxCodAn/tree/master/Guide#toxcodan) section).
 ```bash
 #separate all toxins per family
 SeparateToxinsPerfamily.py {}_Toxins.fasta {}_perfamily